foosel/foosel.github.io/content/posts/2021-03-28-homelab-uplink-monitoring/index.md

 This notification channel has an obvious problem: When the uplink goes out completely, I won't get the notification if my phone is in my LAN.
 I really need to add a local alert as well at some point 😅

-Still, it usually will give me heads-up in time for me to reach out to my ISP on short notice and request they start troubleshooting.
+Still, it usually will give me a heads-up in time for me to reach out to my ISP on short notice and request they start troubleshooting.

 ## Conclusion